 Swimming in a lake can be an incredibly fun and refreshing way to spend your summer days, especially when the temperatures are hot.
 But for safety reasons, it’s important to know how to tell if a lake is safe enough to swim in first.
 While there is no guaranteed sure-fire method of knowing that a lake is clean and safe for swimming, here are some signs you should look out for before taking the plunge.

 First off, one of the most important things you should pay attention to when deciding whether or not it’s safe enough to swim in a lake is its location.
 Many bodies of water located near industrial areas may contain toxins or unsafe levels of contaminants due to runoff from these plants.
-Additionally, many lakes near agricultural areas might also contain harmful chemicals used on crops and livestock, as well as bacteria from animal waste that can make people very ill if ingested through drinking or swimming in contaminated water.

 Tips On How To Stay Safe While Swimming In Any Lake